CraneSoftwrights/board-baseball/en/README.md

 Both the original basic "only pitcher rolls dice" and this new extended "pitcher and batter both roll dice" are played on the same board with the basic mode using only a subset of the play pieces.
 The setup and play involved for both basic and extended modes of play are described below.

-Three playing surfaces are available in this project: a paper version for use with foam backing and dress pins, and two wooden versions for use with cribbage pegs: a single-board version and a 6-layer-board version with a storage cavity:
+Three playing surfaces are available in this project: a paper version for use with foam backing and dress pins, and two wooden versions for use with cribbage pegs: a single-board version and a 6-layer-board version with a storage compartment:

 <a href="../shared/paper-front.jpg"><img alt="" src="../shared/paper-front.jpg" style="height:120px"/></a> <a href="../shared/paper-side.jpg"><img alt="" src="../shared/paper-side.jpg" style="width:120px"/></a> <a href="../shared/sbf.jpg"><img alt="" src="../shared/sbf.jpg" style="height:120px"/></a> <a href="../shared/sbb.jpg"><img alt="" src="../shared/sbb.jpg" style="height:120px"/></a> <a href="../shared/box1.jpg"><img alt="" src="../shared/box1.jpg" style="height:120px"/></a> <a href="../shared/box2.jpg"><img alt="" src="../shared/box2.jpg" style="height:120px"/></a>